mwtilton/devops/Setup-Process.md

 `[-]EFI Boot hass issues with select the virutal disk need to rebuild from scratch`

 ##DEV vAPP DC
--- Set IP to with 8.8.8.8 for initial DNS server
+-- Set IP with 8.8.8.8 for initial DNS server
 -- Change VCD to DNAT to new STATIC IP
 [X] Enable RDP into BoX
 [X] Enable RDP Firewall settings